sofa-framework/sofa/applications/plugins/Communication/README.md

 ### ServerCommunication

 ServerCommunication is an abstract class allowing users to create asynchronous communication class .
-Actually, there is two implementations of it.
-One using the OSC protocol and the other one using ZMQ protocol.
+Actually, there is three implementations of it.
+These three implementations use -
+* ZMQ
+* OSC
+* VRPN

 ServerCommunication provides default DataFields :
 * job -> "receiver" or "sender".
 Depends if you want to receive or send datas.
 Default value is "receiver"